PDX-Capstone-Team-A/DxWiFi/documents/scriptingdocs.md

 ####Line 32
 i.
 Set ip address and netmask for the device ii.
-Each device needs two distinct ip address and the same netmask to communicate with each other iii.
+Each device needs a distinct ip address and the same netmask to communicate with each other iii.
 The ip address is then used in the application layer to communicate between the two nodes iv.
 Only the last field of the ip address needs to be set
 v.
 The netmask should remain as 255.255.255.0 or in the notation used in the script as /24 (the 24 represents 24 out of 30 bits)